StackVista/stackstate-docs/setup/cli/cli-sts.md

 curl -o- https://dl.stackstate.com/stackstate-cli/uninstall.sh | bash
 ```

-The `sts` CLI and all associated configuration are now removed for the current user.
+The new `sts` CLI and all associated configuration are now removed for the current user.
 {% endtab %}

 {% tab title="Manual" %}
-To manually uninstall the `sts` CLI, follow the steps below.
+To manually uninstall the new `sts` CLI, follow the steps below.

 1. Open a terminal.
-2. To remove the `sts` CLI, run the command:
+2. To remove the new `sts` CLI, run the command:
    ```bash
    rm -r /usr/local/bin/sts
    ```

-3. To remove the `sts` CLI configuration, run the command:
+3. To remove the new `sts` CLI configuration, run the command:
    ```bash
    rm -r ~/.config/stackstate-cli
    ```

-The `sts` CLI and all associated configuration are now removed for the current user.
+The new `sts` CLI and all associated configuration are now removed for the current user.
 {% endtab %}
 {% endtabs %}